Tissue Decalcification for Paraffin Processing (Online CE Course)

 Additional Information

-Level of instruction: Basic
+Level of Instruction: Basic

-Intended audience: Clinical laboratory histotechnologists, histotechnicians, and other medical laboratory personnel who have an interest in this subject matter.
-This course is also appropriate for histology and clinical laboratory science students, pathology residents, and practicing pathologists.
+Intended Audience: Clinical laboratory histotechnologists, histotechnicians, and other medical laboratory personnel who have an interest in this subject matter.
+This course is also appropriate for histology and medical laboratory science students, pathology residents, and practicing pathologists.

-Author information: Diana Harrington, BS, HT(ASCP) is a histotechnologist at The Dermatology Center of Indiana.
+Author Information: Diana Harrington, BS, HT(ASCP), is a histotechnologist at The Dermatology Center of Indiana.
 Since graduating from Indiana University, she has worked in various hospital laboratories as a medical technologist and histotechnologist.
 Her experience led her to teach IU students as a Clinical Education Supervisor and create the Histotechnology Program as Program Director for Keiser University in Florida.

-Reviewer information: Carla J. Shoffeitt, MSM, HT(ASCP) is the Manager of the Pathology Department of Emory St. Joseph’s Hospital of Emory Healthcare in Atlanta, Georgia.
+Carla J. Shoffeitt, MSM, HT(ASCP) is the Manager of the Pathology Department of Emory St. Joseph’s Hospital of Emory Healthcare in Atlanta, Georgia.
 She holds a Master of Science Degree in Healthcare Management as well as a Bachelor of Science degree in Biology from Troy University, Troy, Alabama.
 She is certified as a Histotechnician and has 25 years of experience in the field of Histology.

-Course description: This course aims to simplify the decalcification process and provide useful techniques to work with calcified tissue successfully.
+Course Description: This course aims to simplify the decalcification process and provide useful techniques to work with calcified tissue successfully.

 Properly decalcified bone